Here’s How to Start an At-Home Laundry Business (and Make Up to $20/Hour)

 You can earn more than $20 an hour by taking on commercial clients who have more regular and high-volume needs.
 If you take this route, you’ll want to invest in more than one washing machine and dryer for your home, and you’ll also need to account for how much extra energy expenses will eat into your profits.
 However, if you can do twice the laundry in half the time for larger-volume clients, your earnings skyrocket.

-How to Safely Do Business During the Pandemic
+How to Safely Do Business

 Should You Start a Laundry Business?